MissNODAG: Differentiable Cyclic Causal Graph Learning from Incomplete Data: The MissNODAG Framework

 In order to compute the log-likelihood in the E-step, we also need to compute $\log p\big(r^{(i)}|x_{\Omega_i}^{(i)}, x_{\Gamma_i}^{(i)}, \phi\big)$, which according to $m$-graphs can be factorized as

-\mbox{} In developing MissNODAG, we focus on a class of MNAR models, where for any $R_k \in R$, $\pa_{\G_m}(R_k) \subseteq X \setminus X_k$, i.e., there are no self-censoring edges and no connections between the missingness indicators in $R$.
-This implies $R_k \perp X_k, R_{-k} | \pa_{\G_m}(R_k)$, for all $R_k \in R$, based on the Markov properties \citep{pearl09causality}.
-Here, $R_{-k}$ denotes the set $R$ excluding $R_k$.
-This MNAR class is known as the \textit{block-parallel MNAR} model \citep{mohan2013graphical, nabi2022causal}.
-Figure~\ref{fig:$m$-graph}(a) illustrates this MNAR mechanism with $K=3$ variables.
+\mbox{} In developing MissNODAG, we focus on a class of MNAR models, where for any $R_k \in R$, $\pa_{\G_m}(R_k) \subseteq X \cup R \setminus {X_k, R_k}$.
+According to the results in \citet{nabi2020full}, the full law under any MNAR mechanism that follows \cref{assume:m-graph-identifiability} (i.e, no self-censoring edges and no colluder structures) is identified as a function of the observed data distribution. \Cref{fig:$m$-graph} provides two examples of identifiable MNAR mechanisms with $K=3$ variables.